Ramsey numbers of ordered graphs: Introduction

+We note that the definitions above can be generalized to hypergraphs of uniformity $k$ larger than $2$.
+In particular, for a $k$-uniform hypergraph $H$, it is known that its Ramsey number $R_k(H)$ is finite.

-\paragraph{Ordered hypergraphs} An {\em ordered hypergraph} $\mathcal{H}$ is a pair $({H},\prec)$ where $H$ is a hypergraph and $\prec$ is a total ordering of its vertex set.
-The ordering $\prec$ is called a {\em vertex ordering}.
-Many notions related to hypergraphs, such as vertex degrees or a coloring, can be defined analogously for ordered hypergraphs.
-In addition, we introduce a few more notions specific to ordered hypergraphs.
+\paragraph{Ordered graphs.} An \emph{ordered graph} $\mathcal{G}$ is a pair $({G},\prec)$ where $G$ is a graph and $\prec$ is a total ordering of its vertex set.
+The ordering $\prec$ is called a \emph{vertex ordering} of $G$.
+Many notions related to graphs, such as vertex degrees or a coloring, can be defined analogously for ordered graphs.